ngtranminhtuan/classifier/README.md

 ## Suggestions on how can you improve this system in the future.
 + Can modify loss function for class weighting bias (because of unbalanced dataset), or using over-sampling (can be over-fitting)
++ Apply MlFlow to metrics/model tracking and tracking experiments.
++ If in cloud service, you can refer my pipeline to CI/CD, and deploy for millions of users with FastAPI, Docker, and Kubernetes.
-+ Real-life Application: we need to use Triton/TensorRT for dynamic batching inference -> maximize GPU resources.
++ Real-life Application: we need to use Triton/TensorRT for dynamic BATCHING inference -> maximize GPU resources.
 + Add more data every class, increasing the quality of the dataset.
-+ To improve speed, we can deep-pruning the cluster of the graph by Torch Pruning and Quantize to Int8.
++ To improve speed, we can deep-pruning the graph cluster by Torch Pruning and Quantize to Int8, ann fine-tuning to keep accuracy.
-+ Try to change the model size of ResNet, or other architecture likely Transformer: We train embedding space (unsupervised) and downstream task classification(supervised).
++ Try to change the model size of ResNet(ResNet18, 50...), or other architecture likely Transformer: We train embedding space (unsupervised) and downstream task classification(supervised).
 + Abstract to class for scalable source code.